Andrew32A/Bank-Account/README.md

-# Bank-Account
+# BankAccount
-ACS 1111 Bank account using classes
+ACS 1111 Bank account using classes in python

 This program is centered around a class that defines a bank account.
 It defines the owners name, account number, and balance as attributes.